aufasodik/tp/docs/UserGuide.md

 **Q**: What's the difference between `status` and `edit` commands?<br>
 **A**: `status` updates only the status field quickly. `edit` updates status plus other fields in one command.
 Use whichever is more convenient.

----

-## Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary